ndom91/console-toaster/README.md

 # Console Toaster

-Tiny library to get your console.logs in a toaster on-screen!:q
+Tiny library to get your `console.logs` on screen!

+Bonus: clicking on the toast will launch a google search of your error message ;)

 ## Usage